skandlab/VarNet/README.md

 ## NEW Tumor-only mode

-VarNet now supports a **tumor-only mode** for somatic variant detection.
+VarNet now supports a **tumor-only mode** for somatic variant detection, which uses the VarNet-T tumor-only models.

-When running VarNet, simply omit the `--normal_bam` argument to run the analysis on a single tumor BAM file without a matched normal control.
-The commands remain the same, but the expected input is reduced.
+To run VarNet-T, simply omit the `--normal_bam` argument to run the analysis on a single tumor BAM file without a matched normal control.
+All commands otherwise remain the same.

+This function must be run using the provided latest docker image above.
+Germline filtering using gnomAD and dbSNP databases (included in our docker image) will be automatically performed, in addition to a panel of normals filter.

 ## VarNet Benchmarking Guidance
 We recommend including all variant calls from VarNet's VCF output, not just those marked "PASS," when creating precision-recall curves.
 The "PASS" designation was determined by a score threshold of 0.5, but using all calls provides a more complete picture of the model's performance across all possible thresholds.